Connecting a custom domain

-When your domain is set up correctly yourdomain.com will load your Format site with www.yourdomain.com showing in the address bar.
+When your domain is set up correctly yourdomain.com will load your Format site securely with https://www.yourdomain.com showing in the address bar.

 Throughout this document mysite, mysite.format.com and yourdomain.com are EXAMPLES ONLY you will replace these with your own unique Format address and custom domain name.

 Note: We have some registrar-specific articles in our Help sectionunder Domains and DNS.